blankenberg/anvio.org/help/main/programs/anvi-compute-completeness/index.md

 ## Usage

-This program tells you the completeness and redundency of single-copy gene sources available for your <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span>.
+This program tells you the completeness and redundancy of single-copy gene sources available for your <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span>.

 For example, some of the defaults are collections of single-copy core genes named  `Protista_83`, `Archaea_76`, and `Bacteria_71`.
 This program will give you a rough estimate of how many Protist, Archaeal, and Bacterial genomes are included in your dataset using these single-copy core genes.